-As described above, Unai Chulu, Unai Babui, and Unai Dankulo are three small northern "pocket beaches" beaches with nearshore reefs located within ROI.
-These beaches, along with Tinian Harbor, have been evaluated for amphibious training landing exercises, and although are not currently part of the proposed action would be addressed in this EIS/OEIS.
+As described above, Unai Chulu, Unai Babui, and Unai Dankulo are three small beaches with nearshore reefs located within ROI.
+These beaches, along with Tinian Harbor, have been evaluated for amphibious training landing exercises, and although are not currently part of the proposed action, are addressed in this EIS.
 Unai Chulu and Unai Babui are located on the northwestern side of Tinian and Unai Dankulo on the east side of the island, north of Puntan Masalok.
 A narrow fringing reef composed of coralline algae borders the carbonate sand beaches of Unai Chulu and Unai Babui (refer to Figure 11.1-1) (Navy 2005, NOAA 2005, Marine Corps 2009).
 Shore access to the ocean is limited to a few steep trails in fissures along the cliffs.
 In most places along this coast, no reef flats exist; instead the substratum drops quickly from the cliff base to a depth of about 23 ft (7 m) into steep spur and groove formations characterized by high benthic species diversity and ample fish habitat (Oceanit 2006).

-Marine Corps (2009) provides the following algae and non-invertebrate data for the following areas:
+Corals are discussed in the EFH section, below.
+Marine Corps (2009) provides the following algae and non-coral invertebrate information unless otherwise stated: